 Fall Field Days:

-Both November 2nd and November 9th field days were discussed and final details reviewed.
+Both November 2nd (Coast) and November 9th (Sierra) field days were discussed and final details reviewed.
 Elicia Goldsworthy informed the Board that Green Diamond would be providing a continental breakfast for the November 2nd field day at no cost to CLFA.
 Elicia will send the Board the field day packet that she will be handing out to participants.

-Ariel let the Board know that Blodgett has sleeping accommodations for those that will be attending the Board meeting and then the field day the following day.
+Ariel let the Board know that Blodgett has sleeping accommodations for those that will be attending the Board meeting and then attending the field day the following day.

 Reminder emails will be sent weekly to the CLFA membership.